 If you want to get an airport transfer to your hotel in Bangkok, some hotels will include the service with your stay.
 Other hotels may offer you a paid option for an airport transfer when you book your room.

-Knowing this can save you headaches, time, and money.
-You won’t have to deal with dishonest taxi drivers.
+This can save you headaches, time, and money.
+You won’t have to deal with taxi drivers.
 You won’t have to wait in long taxi lines.
 And you won’t overpay for airport transfers.

 When booking you hotel in Thailand, ask the staff if they offer airport transfers as part of their service.
 Or ask if you can add it on for an addition charge.
 Agoda and Booking.com also specify hotels with free airport transfers.

-There is one downside to Uber.
-They’re great for urban travel and getting to your destination nearby airports and within major cities.
+Ride hailing apps are great for urban travel and getting to your destination nearby airports and within major cities.
 But if you’re heading into rural Thailand, you might end up going through several drivers before finding one who agrees to a long ride.